 The village is also the canton seat.
 The canton chief, a French citizen, lives in My Thuan, but his role as an administrator is negligible.
 The canton exists in name only, and the canton chief participates primarily as a respected elder in ceremonial affairs.
-In addition to district officials and the canton chief, the chiefs of My Hoa and Thanh Loi (see Map 2) also live in My Thuan because of the serious security situation in the area.
+In addition to district officials and the canton chief, the chiefs of the villages My Hoa and Thanh Loi (See Map 2) also live in My Thuan because of the serious security situation in the area.

-The village council is composed of a village chief, a police officer, finance officer, and three special commissioners for political affairs, youth and information.
+The village council is composed of a chief of village, a police officer, finance officer, and three special commissioners for political affairs, youth and information.
 The village chief is aided by a clerk and an assistant.
-The members of the village council are paid by funds from the village budget, with monthly allowances as follows
+The members of the village council are paid by funds from the village budget, with monthly allowances as follows:

 Village Chief 1,900\$ 1

 Police Officer 1,800\$

 Finance Officer 1,800\$

-Information Agent 200\$
+Information Agent 200

-Youth Agent 200\$
+Youth Agent 200

-Political Officer 500\$
+Political Officer 500

 The clerk receives 900\$ per month, and the chief's assistant 1,400\$.
 The salary differences more or less reflect the importance of the various members of the council in the village administration.
 The chief, police officer, and finance officer carry the burden of the administrative duties, the others being part-time employees whose major sources of income are from other occupations.
-The political agent is the head of the village
+The political agent is the head of the village National Revolutionary Movement, which thus far has relatively few members (162).
+He also receives applications from villagers for permission to leave the village and advises on such matters as land reform contracts.